 If you want to learn more reasons why we think this is our top pick for the best wedges for mid handicappers, read on for a detailed review.

-Best Wedges for Mid Handicappers in 2020 - Reviews
+Best Wedges for Mid Handicappers - Reviews

 It might surprise a lot of golfers to learn that our top pick for the best wedges for mid handicappers comes from a brand not many people know about.
 While Pinemeadow might not be a big name in the world of golfing, it has been around for more than three decades, producing excellent golfing equipment at affordable prices like the Pinemeadow Wedge.